berrak/MyMacros/README.md

 Serial.print("Board MCU: ");
 Serial.println(myBoard.mcu);
 ```
-This Library automatically use data that already exists in `Boards_Identify.h`.
+This Library automatically use board identity data that already exists in `Boards_Identify.h`.

 ## How to Install